the-teachingRSE-project/competencies/competencies.md

 project's code of conduct, and some knowledge of popular software licences, e.g. the \ac{GPL}.

-RSEs are embdded in communities.
+RSEs are embedded in communities.
 There are two different aspects to finding these communities: First, we have the aspect of community building for a research project.
 Since this deals with software that is supposed to be used in research this requires knowledge of \gls{RC}, \gls{USERS}, and also \gls{NEW},